isakph/communication/README.md

 We will see, though.

 Since the law is a social system according to this view, I will also look into how I can simulate legal interactions and the like.

+For now though, this is some stuff that I did to test my concentration for short periods of time while on sick leave with a concussion ... bloody concussions ...